Spam in the inbox. Bots.

 Since you’ve looked at the Pandagroup blog dedicated to Magento issues, you’re probably a committed Magento user.
 If so, you probably use Mandrill and Mailchimp.
 Our Mandrill screen showed a long series of such rows:

 What can be seen from this?
-That the robot of a talented programmer from the northern edge of the globe entered the page with the wishlist repeatedly and shared it every 8 seconds.
+That a robot of a talented programmer from the northern edge of the globe entered the page with the wishlist repeatedly and shared it every 8 seconds.

 Captcha modules does not include the wishlist by default.
 Therefore, we had to enter the magento admin and insert a new rule: